Hickory Grove School

 Junction of County Rd E41 & J Ave between Boone and Ogden

 By Appointment Only.
 Call Doug Nebbe, President of Battin Heritage Association, at 515-275-2427 and leave a message if you’d like to schedule a visit.

 Adults $5 | Youth $2 | Children 6 & under Free

-After more than five years of restoration at its new site on the grounds of the Battin Chapel, at the junction of old Highway 30 (County Road E41) and J Avenue between Ogden and Boone, the school is open for tours only by appointment.
+After more than five years of restoration at its new site on the grounds of the Battin Chapel, at the junction of old Highway 30 (County Road E41) and J Avenue between Ogden and Boone, the school is open for tours by appointment.

-The museum was formerly located at Don Williams Recreation Area, but was moved in late 2006 to the site of the Battin Chapel, which contains a well-preserved railroad depot in addition to the chapel and school.
+The museum was formerly located at Don Williams Recreation Area, but was moved in late 2006 to a site near the Battin Chapel, which contains a well-preserved railroad depot in addition to the chapel and school.
 The Boone County Historical Society and the Battin Heritage Association jointly sponsored the museum.

 It is unique to have a church, depot, and school on the same property, with each being over 120 years old, all built in Boone County.
-Battin Chapel, Hickory Grove School, and the Berkley Depot are all located just east of Ogden on old Highway 30.
-We would be happy to show you any or all of the buildings at Battin Heritage Park by appointment.
+Battin Chapel, Hickory Grove School, and the Berkley Depot are all waiting for your visit.
+The Battin Heritage Association would be happy to show you any or all of the buildings at Battin Heritage Park by appointment.

 Hickory Grove School Gallery

-Click on the images for a closer look and more information.
+Click on the images for a closer look inside this cool country school.